|Last updated 22 August 2022|

 Here G-AHNL receives a hosing down at Perth Airport on Boxing Day 1958.

-Air Charter Ltd was introducing Douglas DC-4s and Bristol Britannias
+During 1959 Air Charter Ltd was introducing Douglas DC-4s and Bristol

-into its general charter fleet.
+into its fleet.
 First to visit Adelaide was the

 colourful Britannia G-ANCE

 on 8 February 1959 bringing 100 British servicemen.
-This was additional
+This was an

-to the Woomera courier, the Britannia continuing to Sydney then to
+charter to the Woomera courier, the Britannia continuing to Sydney then

 the British H Bomb test site Christmas Island in the Pacific Ocean to